 WikiLeaks' Assange too ill to appear via video link in US extradition hearing

-LONDON: WikiLeaks founder Julian Assange was too ill on Thursday (May 29) to appear via video link from a British prison in a hearing on an extradition request from the United States, his lawyer said.
+WikiLeaks founder Julian Assange was too ill on Thursday to appear via video link from a British prison in a hearing on an extradition request from the United States, his lawyer said.

-The United States is seeking the extradition of Assange, 47, who was dragged from the Ecuadorean embassy in London on Apr 11.
-He faces a total of 18 US criminal counts and decades in prison if convicted.

-"He's in fact far from well," Assange's lawyer, Gareth Peirce, told Reuters.
+"He's in fact far from well," Assange's lawyer, Gareth Peirce told Westminster Magistrates' Court.
+She earlier told Reuters he was too ill to attend the hearing by videolink.

-Judge Emma Arbuthnot added at Westminster Magistrates' Court: "He's not very well."
+Judge Emma Arbuthnot, who was presiding over the case, added: "He's not very well."

 WikiLeaks said it had grave concerns about Assange's health and that he had been moved to a health ward at London's Belmarsh high-security prison.